-IRR segment revenue for the years ended December 31, 2020 and 2019 was \$1.7 billion and \$1.6 billion, respectively.
+IRR segment revenue for the years ended December 31, 2020 and 2019 was \$921 million and \$962 million, respectively.
 On an organic basis, most lines of business contributed to the growth.
-Reinsurance growth was driven by new business wins and favourable renewal factors while Insurance Consulting and Technology revenue grew from strong technology sales.
+Insurance Consulting and Technology revenue grew from strong technology sales.
 Max Matthiessen revenue increased as a result of overall growth in net commissions.
 Revenue growth in the Investment businesses resulted from client wins.